lolbat/wrongdog/content/posts/Finding-bloggers.md

 [^3]: For the moment.

 [^4]: And really have we ever learned anything?
 George Santayana has probably the most quoted aphorism of all time and also the least understood.
+Or perhaps the least acted upon.